Aryan-Deshpande/PlayDash/README.md

 # **`PLAYDASH`**
-A mechanism for arranging outdoor sporting events that allows users to reserve turf. enables suppliers to receive data from the source of truth through external APIs.
+A web application for arranging outdoor sporting events that allows users to reserve turf. enables suppliers to receive data from the source of truth through external APIs.

 ## **FEATURES**
 - Facilitates reservation system for outdoor sporting events